Last updated: June 3, 2026

 The Sequatchie originates at the Head of Sequatchie, a group of large karst springs at the base of Devilstep Hollow Cave in Cumberland County, just outside the Marion County research footprint.
 Dye-trace studies have established that the spring water originates in Grassy Cove, a large limestone sinkhole northeast of the valley, where surface streams disappear underground, travel for several miles beneath the plateau, and reemerge at the Head of Sequatchie as the river's first surface flow.
 The headwater springs are protected as part of Cumberland Trail State Park, and a short Falcon Warrior interpretive trail leads visitors to the spring.

 From the Head of Sequatchie, the river flows southwest for roughly 116 miles through Bledsoe, Sequatchie, and Marion counties.
 Its drop through the valley is gentle, dropping only a few hundred feet over the entire course.
 The river's Marion County reach begins near the community of Sequatchie, where the Little Sequatchie River joins from the west; passes through Whitwell, Powell's Crossroads, Griffith Creek, and Jasper; and empties into the Tennessee River at Kimball on the east side of town.
+Beyond the Little Sequatchie, the river gathers a long list of smaller branches rising in the valley's springs and coves, among them Henson, Hicks, Hendricks, Stone Cave, Thurman, Woodcock, Big Brush, Crystal, and Skillern creeks; Raulston and Livingood note that about three-fifths of the river's roughly 600-square-mile basin is mountain terrain rather than valley floor.
 The confluence was once roughly two miles upstream of the Alabama line, but the 1967 filling of Nickajack Lake pushed the hydrologic boundary somewhat upstream; in high-water events the reservoir backs up the last mile or two of the Sequatchie's flow.

 Hydrology and gauge data